twolfson/gifsockets-middleware/README.md

 [`querystring.parse`]: http://nodejs.org/api/querystring.html
 [CSS color]: https://developer.mozilla.org/en-US/docs/Web/CSS/color
 [`fillStyle`]: http://www.w3.org/TR/2dcontext/#fill-and-stroke-styles

+This will reply with a `204` when it is complete.

+### `closeOpenImages` middleware
+Middleware that iterates over open connections, writes GIF footer, and closes connection.

+Function signature is `function (req, res, next) {}`

+This will reply with a `204` when it is complete.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint via [grunt](https://github.com/gruntjs/grunt) and test via `npm test`.